Full-Body Articulated Human-Object Interaction

 \subsection{Results and Analyses}

-\cref{tab:result} shows the quantitative results.
-Incorporating the geometrical relationships, our model significantly improves the performance of pose estimation and shape reconstruction compared with existing methods.
-More specifically, in the \emph{w/o opt.} setting where the object is unknown, our model outperforms the SOTA method LASR, by a wide margin.
-Although our model is surpassed by D3D-HOI and ANCSH, they both assume known object structures.
-Our model notably outperforms all existing baselines when we provide the object structure to our model in the \emph{w/ opt.} setting.
+Quantitative results are presented in \cref{tab:result}.
+Our model, leveraging geometrical relationships, exhibits substantial improvements in pose estimation and shape reconstruction compared to existing methods.
+In the \emph{w/o opt.} setting where the object is unknown, our model surpasses the state-of-the-art LASR method by a significant margin.
+While D3D-HOI and ANCSH excel, they assume known object structures.
+Remarkably, our model outperforms all baselines when provided with the object structure in the \emph{w/ opt.} setting.

-We show qualitative results in \cref{fig:result}.
-Columns (a)-(h) show reconstruction results on the test set.
-We visualize the reconstructed mesh before optimization with the marching cube.
-We observe that our model can reconstruct plausible and accurate interactions before optimization, and the optimization step further improves interaction details.
+We present qualitative results in \cref{fig:result}, where columns (a)-(h) illustrate the reconstruction outcomes on the test set.
+In these columns, we display the reconstructed meshes prior to optimization using the marching cubes algorithm.
+It is evident from the visualizations that our model successfully produces plausible and accurate interaction representations even before the optimization process.
+Notably, the optimization step enhances the finer interaction details.